 While the animal behavior class focused on wild animal behavior and conservation, my animal welfare class shifted my perspective on companion animals.
 Due to my recent endeavors whilst taking this class, I chose to write my final paper on how dog training methods affect canine welfare.
 I am really pleased with how it turned out, so I have shared it below.
 Please let me know any questions and comments you may have.
 I am so excited about the path I'm on and plan to utilize my growing knowledge in the work I do for Heal to Howl.

-Differences in Dog Training Methods and the Creation of Positive or Negative Welfare
+Differences in Dog Training Methods & the Creation of Positive or Negative Welfare

 There are various dog training methods being utilized today.
 While positive reinforcement and reward-based training are increasing in popularity, traditionally, domestic dogs have been and some continue to be trained with negative reinforcement and positive punishment (Hiby, Rooney & Bradshaw, 2004).
 Animal guardians, as well as professionals who work with dogs, must consider the welfare implications of utilizing various training methods.

 It is apparent that animal guardians and professionals alike care about the welfare of our canine companions.
 However, when examining their welfare, oftentimes the goal is simply to improve negative welfare.
 Improving negative welfare through the avoidance of negative states does not inherently create positive welfare.
 Creating positive welfare requires us to go beyond trying to improve poor conditions or ensuring a dog’s basic needs are met.
 In this paper, I discuss which dog training methods create positive welfare and as well as which training methods create negative welfare.